CSCfi/csc-user-guide/docs/support/tutorials/python-usage-guide.md

 [package lists on our Python application page](../../apps/python.md#pre-installed-python-environments) to find out which packages are installed in existing modules.
-If you think that some important package should be included by default in a module provided by CSC, don't hesitate to contact our [Service Desk](../contact.md).
+If you think that some important package should be included by default in a module provided by CSC, do not hesitate to contact our [Service Desk](../contact.md).

 === "Using `venv`"